Table of Contents

 Browse unique souvenirs, local artwork, vintage clothing, and street food vendors here.
 Also, don’t forget to try a pie from Goddard’s!

-The park is a popular relaxing place where people go for picnics, boating, and enjoying nature.
+The park is a popular relaxing place close to many student accommodation in London where students go for picnics, boating, and enjoying nature.
 Back in the day, it was used as a hunting ground.
-It is a big green space, you can go toe dipping into the fountain, or swim in the Serpentine or Chiil and grab a bit at the waterside cafe.
+It is a big green space, you can go toe dipping into the fountain, or swim in the Serpentine or chill and grab a bite at the waterside cafe.

 It has a touch of an old park and a newly constructed one.
 There are Albert Memorials, Serpentine Galleries, inspired peter pan park, etc you can enjoy and have fun.
 Discover all these hidden gems!
 Did you know?
 Interestingly, there’s a market vegetable fair where you can pick up vegetables and eat them fresh and organic.